GautierLearnsProgramming/AutoMining/README.md

 * undock from your base using the instructions in [baseUndock]
 * execute the instructions in the required path
 * dock to your base using the instructions in [baseDock]
+* repeat for every path in the flight plan

 <h3> Execution </h3>